dschaaff/ecs-cmd/README.md

 ### Run Task

 Run a one off task in ECS.
 This will poll for the task to exit and report its exit code.
-This is handy for tasks like rails migrations.
+This is handy for tasks like rails migrations in ci/cd pipelines.
 If a docker image is passed it will create a new revision of the task definition prior to running the task.

 ```shell